santhoshkumarcbe/taskmanagement/README.md

 - **Main Application Class:** The entry point for the application is defined in the main class.
 - **Entities:** The application includes entities such as `User`, `Task`, `Assignment`, and `Chat` to model the data.
 - **Repository Interfaces:** Spring Data JPA repository interfaces manage data access.
-- **Service Classes:** Business logic is implemented in service classes for managing assignments,tasks, authentication, and users.
+- **Service Classes:** Business logic is implemented in service classes for managing assignments,tasks, collaboration, and users.
-- **Controller Classes:** These classes define and document RESTful API endpoints for creating, assigning and monitoring tasks, user authentication, and user profiles.
+- **Controller Classes:** These classes define and document RESTful API endpoints for creating, assigning, monitoring tasks and contributor and manager collaboration.

 ## Data Flow

-The Task Management System follows a structured data flow for managing assignments and collaboration:
+The Task Management and Collaboration Tool follows a structured data flow for managing assignments and collaboration:

 1. **Task Creation**:
     - A task can be created by manager by sending a `POST` request to `/task/post` endpoint, specifying task title, description and Due date with time.